NVSL/QuadClass-Resources/labs/Laying-Out-The-Board/README.md

 2. Select the area you would like the pour to include.
 There is a “width” option you can set while drawing the outline.
 This corresponds to the width of the outline.
 I recommend using a small value (e.g., 0.5mm).
 3. Select the Name tool (Or type name in the command line) and click on an edge of the polygon.
 Type (e.g., “GND” if the metal should be connected to GND).
 It may ask if you want to merge nets (yes), what the resulting name should be (e.g., “GND”), and/or whether you want to rename the whole net or just this polygon (just the polygon).

-Once the pour is created, you can click the “Ratsnest” tool and Eagle will fill in the pour.
-Eagle is intelligent about how it fills in the pour.
+Once the pour is created, you can click the “Ratsnest” tool and Fusion360 will fill in the pour.
+Fusion360 is intelligent about how it fills in the pour.
 It will carve out areas around pads, SMDs, and traces that are part of the signal assigned to the pour.
-For pads, SMDs, and traces that are part of the same signal, Eagle will attach the pour to those components.
+For pads, SMDs, and traces that are part of the same signal, Fusion360 will attach the pour to those components.

 You can also extend the pours past the edge of your design.
-Eagle will trim them to match your board shape.
+Fusion360 will trim them to match your board shape.

-The gaps and holes Eagle can divide the pour into multiple pieces that are not directly connected to each other.
-By default, Eagle will not fill in a pour fragment if there is no connection to the pour’s signal.
+The gaps and holes Fusion360 can divide the pour into multiple pieces that are not directly connected to each other.
+By default, Fusion360 will not fill in a pour fragment if there is no connection to the pour’s signal.
 The unconnected pieces are called “orphans”.

-To see the gaps Eagle will create in the pour, the connections it will make to pads and signals, and which portions of the pour are orphans, you can type `ratsnest` in the command line.
+To see the gaps Fusion360 will create in the pour, the connections it will make to pads and signals, and which portions of the pour are orphans, you can type `ratsnest` in the command line.
 If nothing happens, that usually means that no part of the pour is connected to the signal, so the entire thing is an orphan.

 The easiest way to ensure that the pour is connected to its signal is to add insert a via in the pour.
 You can do this with `Via` tool.
 Select it, make sure it’s set to insert a round via and add one to the pour near the edge.
 Use the `Name` tool to set the signal for the via to the pour’s signal name.
 Alternately, you can type `via '<pour signal name>'` in the command line and then insert a vias by clicking.
 Run Ratsnest again, and the pour should fill in.